hard3x3/terraformSandbox/README.md

 ### Status [uint256]
 Status set the mode of the terraform parcels, which include:
-* 0: Terrain
+* Terrain: "0"
-* 1: Daydream
+* Daydream: "1"
-* 2: Terraform
+* Terraform: "2"
-* 3: Origin Daydream
+* Origin Daydream: "3"

 ### ResourceLvl [uint256]
-Labeled ?????, the resource level describes the overall stability and movement of the parcel.
-Lower numbers will result in a more static animation, while higher numbers may animate the entire grid.
+The resource level modifies the animation of cycling characters.
+Lower numbers will result in a more static parcel, while higher numbers cycle characters across the entire grid.

 Recommended range: 4000 - 60000.

 ### Seed [uint256]